 - Place your phone somewhere not easily accessible.

-- When working on tasks that can be done alone, turn off notifications from apps (Slack, email…etc) for a reasonable time to completely block off social distractions.
+- When working on tasks that can be done alone, turn off notifications from apps (Slack, email…etc) for a reasonable time to completely block off distractions.

 Collaboration

-According to the State of Remote Report 2020 by Buffer & AngelList, collaboration is the hardest part of remote work.
+Collaboration is the hardest part of remote work.
 While tools like Slack and Zoom have made remote communication easier than ever, the lack of in-person interactions can be hard to adjust to.
 But don’t worry, with proper tools and practices, collaborating remotely can be just as effective.

 - Overcommunicate — give examples, ask for clarifications, use visuals…etc.